nodejs/node/test/common/README.md

 If set, `NODE_COMMON_PORT`'s value overrides the `common.PORT` default value of 12346\.

+### `NODE_REGENERATE_SNAPSHOTS`

+If set, test snapshots for a the current test are regenerated. for example `NODE_REGENERATE_SNAPSHOTS=1 out/Release/node test/parallel/test-runner-output.mjs` will update all the test runner output snapshots.

 ### `NODE_SKIP_FLAG_CHECK`

 If set, command line arguments passed to individual tests are not validated.